inkVerb/VIP/401/Lesson-09.md

 ./child-exit three; echo $?
 ```

-*Now they are the same because we are using the magical pass-exit line*
+*Now they are the same because we are using the one line exit pass*

 | **60** :$